Medicare is one of the most important payers in the U.S. health care system. It is health insurance for the elderly and has four parts – A, B, C & D.

 During the Great Depression, hospitals began noticing that people couldn’t afford the care as treatments were becoming more advanced and costly.
 When Harry Truman (after WWII) suggested that the Federal government should sponsor healthcare for all Americans, the American Medical Association (AMA) went on a campaign to defeat any legislation.
 However, the AMA felt the government would come in between the patient-physician relationship.

-Before it was passed in the 1960s, most of the groups that supported a government sponsored health insurance were groups who wanted the government to help the disadvantaged population (such as farmers union, nurses, retired people’s association).
-The groups that were against Medicare were the American Hospital Association, AMA and large private insurance firms.
-At this point, doctor groups were largely independent and entrepreneurial.
+Before it was passed in the 1960s, most of the groups that supported a government-sponsored health insurance were groups who wanted the government to help the disadvantaged population (such as farmers union, nurses, retired people’s association).
+The groups that were against Medicare were the American Hospital Association, AMA, and sizeable private insurance firms.
+At this point, doctor groups were mostly independent and entrepreneurial.

-Part A – this is the biggest piece.
+Part A – this is the most significant piece.
 It is the hospital part.

 Part B – this is the physician piece (it was voluntary).
 Beneficiaries had to pay for almost 50% of the cost.

 In 1989 Medicare catastrophic coverage (Medicare did not have an out of pocket limit) and prescription drug coverage was repealed because the beneficiaries had to pay 100% of costs.
 Now people can buy catastrophic coverage through the Medigap market or employer sponsored plans or Medicare Advantage (which is the Medicare managed care program).

 The graph below shows the various sources of supplemental coverage that Medicare beneficiaries sought out to expand their original coverage.

 Other Major Policy Changes

 The DRG is what hospitals are paid, as an average cost, to take care of a patient with a particular disease.

 2. Resource-Based Relative Value Units (RBRVU)